jon-heard/Nearest-point-on-mesh-demo/README.md

 ## Implementation details

 ### File loader
-The file loader works with the majority of OFF files, with convex faces of arbitrary large vertex counts.
+The file loader works with the majority of OFF files, with convex faces of arbitrary vertex counts.
 It does <i>not</i> work with color data.
 Color data was not part of the OFF specs referenced during development.

 <b>Enhancements: </b> to properly read color data, or at least properly ignore it.